without subsidies

 Transit Delivery

-Transit Delivery decreases diesel exhaust that can cause serious health conditions like asthma and respiratory illnesses and can worsen heart and lung disease, especially in children and the elderly, according to the EPA.
+Tulips Package Transit reduces toxic diesel exhaust that can cause serious health conditions like asthma and respiratory illnesses and can worsen heart and lung disease, especially in children and the elderly.

-Adding more bike routes makes it easier for people to get around and get exercise…and fresh air.
+Adding more bike routes provides opportunities to get exercise…and fresh air.